-Hadoop is already a large ecosystem and my guess is that 2013 will be the year where it grow even larger.
+Hadoop is already a large ecosystem and my guess is that 2013 will be the year where it grows even larger.
 There are some pieces that we no longer need to present.
 ZooKeeper, hbase, Hive, Pig, Flume, Oozie, Avro, Sqoop, Cascading, Cascalog, HUE, Mahout to name a few.
-At the same time, many open source projects are appearing on GitHub and elsewhere or being introduced Apache Incubator.
+At the same time, many Open Source projects are appearing on GitHub and elsewhere or being introduced Apache Incubator.

 - Ingest/Collect: Flume, Scribe, Sqoop, HIHO, Chukwa

 - Workflow, Coordination, ETL: Oozie, nifi, Cascading, Luigi, azkaban, Crunch, sprunch, Falcon, Morphlines

 - Map/Reduce Processing: Pig, Lipstick, Cascalog, Scoobi, Scalding, Parkour, PigPen

 - SQL querying: Hive, HCatalog, Tajo, Impala, Presto, Splout, phoenix, Drill, Shark, MRQL, BigSQL